 Insurance.
 The Authority shall purchase and maintain in effect with respect to each of its Projects policies of insurance and fidelity bonds against such risks and losses and in such amounts as it shall deem to be reasonable.
-Subject to the foregoing, the Authority agrees to purchase and maintain in effect with respect to each Commonwealth-owned Project such insurance policies as may be available to it and to name the Commonwealth as an additional insured on any policy related solely to one or more Commonwealth-owned Projects.
+In addition, the Authority agrees to purchase and maintain in effect with respect to each Commonwealth-owned Project, upon the written request of the Commissioner of the Division of Capital Asset Management and Maintenance of the Commonwealth, such insurance policies as may be available to it and to name the Commonwealth as an additional insured on any policy related solely to one or more Commonwealth-owned Projects, provided that the Commonwealth shall be obligated to make payments under the Contract from Pledged Funds irrespective of the existence of any such insurance.
 Subject to any contrary requirements in the Trust Agreement, the Authority shall use the proceeds of any use and occupancy insurance to replace revenues lost by reason of interruption of the use of the applicable Project and shall apply insurance proceeds received in respect of damage or destruction to a Project to the replacement, restoration or reconstruction of such Project.

 Annual Report.
 As required by Section 6 of the Act, the Authority shall keep an accurate account of all its activities and of all its receipts and expenditures and shall annually in the month of January make a report thereof to the BHE, to the Governor of the Commonwealth and to the Auditor of the Commonwealth, such reports to be in a form prescribed by the BHE, with the written approval of said Auditor.
-Unless otherwise directed by the BHE, the Authority may use its audited annual financial statements for the preceding Fiscal Year to comply with the provisions of this paragraph.
+Unless otherwise directed by the BHE, the

+Authority may use its audited annual financial statements for the preceding Fiscal Year to comply with the provisions of this paragraph.